Embedding Google Docs in Open edX

-The Google Docs XBlock can be one of the most useful components to add to your course.
-It's likely that you're already using Google Docs in some capacity.
-With this XBlock, you can easily integrate the documents directly into your course.
+The Google Docs XBlock can be a useful component to add to your course.
+With this XBlock, you can easily embed not only Docs, but Sheets, Slides, and more directly into your course.
 Here's how:

 Make sure the XBlock is enabled in your Advanced Module List

-From Studio, you can navigate to Advanced Settings from the Setting drop down menu.
+From Studio, you can navigate to Advanced Settings from the Settings drop down menu.
 The first setting you see here is your Advanced Module List.
-These are the XBlocks currently installed and enabled in your course.
+These are the XBlocks currently installed on your server and enabled in that particular course.
 Make sure your list includes "google-document".

 If you don't see the XBlock enabled, as long as it's installed on your server, you should be able to simply type "google-document", to enable it.
 Make sure you save your changes.

-Navigate to a new unit and instantiate an "Advanced" component.
+Navigate to a new unit and click the green Advanced button

-If you don't see the green Advanced component tile, it probably means Xlocks aren't currently installed on your server.
-Contact Appsembler or your SysAdmin to set this up for you.
+If you don't see the green Advanced component tile, it may mean XBlocks aren't currently installed on your server.
+Contact Appsembler.

 Select Google Document

-By default, the Google Document Xblock is pre-populated with a Google Presentation giving a brief overview of how it works.
+By default, the Google Doc XBlock is pre-populated with a Google Presentation giving a brief overview of how it works.
 In order to add your own document, click the Edit button at the top right hand corner of the component.
-From here, you can either replace the entire embed code of your doc, or simply replace the link in between quotes after "src=".
-Then save your changes.

 And just like that, instant Google Doc!